-Launching eLearning in a company is like launching a spacecraft — it requires a detailed strategy, teamwork, investment, and much more.
+Launching eLearning in a company is like doing the same with a spacecraft – it requires a detailed strategy, teamwork, investment, and much more.

-In this article, together with eLearning experts, we’ll analyze the whole cycle of implementing digital learning and explain how to put eLearning into orbit in 7 steps.
+In this article, together with eLearning experts, we’ll analyze the entire cycle of implementing digital learning and explain how to put eLearning into orbit in 7 steps.

 Step 1.
 Define the Learning Objective

-A rocket may be launched into space for various reasons: to explore a new planet, to put a satellite into orbit, or, for example, deliver a payload to astronauts.
+A rocket might be launched into space for various reasons: to explore a new planet, to put a satellite into orbit, or to deliver a payload to astronauts, for example.
 There must always be a goal.
-It’s the same with digital learning — there’s no sense in using it simply because it’s fashionable.
+It’s the same with digital learning — there’s no sense in using it just because it is fashionable.
 If you’ve opened this page, it means that you already realize why your company needs online training.
 Just try to transform your idea into a clear objective.

 What do you want to achieve with eLearning?
 The more specific the goal, the more likely you are to make it happen.